pvasilev94/School-Attendance-System/server/README.md

 # School-Attendance-System
-Final year project - School attendance system using beacons.
+# Server

+Database for the project - RestFull API